-$$200 \quad \overline{v^} = \overline{v} - \frac{\partial}{\partial p} \left( \frac{\overline{v'\theta'}}{\overline{\theta_p}} \right) \tag{6}$$
+$$\overline{v^} = \overline{v} - \frac{\partial}{\partial p} \left(\frac{\overline{v'\theta'}}{\overline{\theta_p}} \right).$$ (6)

-The scale height, H, was taken as 7000 m and g denotes the gravitational acceleration.
+The scale height, H, was taken as 7000 m, and g denotes the gravitational acceleration.

-2.3 Agulhas Leakage calculation
+2.3 Agulhas leakage calculation

-As the Agulhas leakage consists of rings, eddies and filaments, it is characterized by strong spatiotemporal variability and therefore cannot be properly measured using an Eulerian approach.
+As the Agulhas leakage consists of rings, eddies, and filaments, it is characterized by strong spatiotemporal variability and therefore cannot be properly measured using an Eulerian approach.
 Instead, the Agulhas leakage is commonly quantified using Lagrangian particle tracking (Biastoch et al., 2008, 2009; van Sebille et al., 2009; Durgadoo et al., 2013; Weijer and van Sebille, 2014; Cheng et al., 2016, 2018).
-Here, we follow the method of Durgadoo et al. (2013) and we use the offline ARIANE software (Blanke and Raynaud, 1997; Blanke et al., 1999) to track Lagrangian particles originating in the Agulhas Current.
-The virtual particles are seeded in a zonal section across the Agulhas Current at 32° S over the full depth for southward velocities and are advected for a maximum period of five years based on the five day three-dimensional velocity field obtained from FOCI.
+Here, we follow the method of Durgadoo et al. (2013), and we use the offline ARIANE software (Blanke and Raynaud, 1997; Blanke et al., 1999) to track Lagrangian particles originating in the Agulhas Current.
+The virtual particles are seeded in a zonal section across the Agulhas Current at 32° S over the full depth for southward velocities and are advected for a maximum period of 5 years based on the 5d threedimensional velocity field obtained from FOCI.
 Each particle has a fraction of the total instantaneous Agulhas Current volume transport assigned to it that remains constant as the particle is advected forward.
-An annual time series of Agulhas leakage is obtained by summing up the volume transport associated with the particles that have exited the Cape Basin through the Good Hope section, marked by the black line in Fig. 16a, within five years.
+An annual time series of Agulhas leakage is obtained by summing up the volume transport associated with the particles that have exited the Cape Basin through the Good Hope section, marked by the black line in Fig. 16a, within 5 years.
 This gives the fraction of the Agulhas Current volume transport that enters the Atlantic Ocean.
-The

-Agulhas leakage is computed for each ensemble member of FixODS, FixGHG, INTERACT\O3 and CMIP6\O3 before the ensemble averaging is performed.
-Because of the five year-period granted for the particles to be advected, the Agulhas leakage time series ends in 2094, although the FOCI simulations were performed until 2099.
-Therefore, we calculated the Agulhas leakage differences between INTERACT\O3 and FixODS/FixGHG based on the 2075-2094 period and we estimate the total change in the Agulhas leakage by taking the difference between the 2080-2094 and 2014-2028 periods.
+The Agulhas leakage is computed for each ensemble member of FixODS, FixGHG, INTERACT_O3, and CMIP6_O3 before the ensemble averaging is performed.
+Because of the 5year period granted for the particles to be advected, the Agulhas leakage time series ends in 2094, although the FOCI simulations were performed until 2099.
+Therefore, we calculated the Agulhas leakage differences between INTERACT O3 and FixODS or FixGHG based on the 2075-2094 period, and we estimate the total change in the Agulhas leakage by taking the difference between the 2080-2094 and 2014-2028 periods.